-15.1 Definition of a High School Student at LCA
+16.1 Definition of a High School Student at LCA

 Students enrolled in grades 9-12 who are children of full-time member LCA families are high school students.
-These students have opportunity to take their coursework at home or at a co-op class.
+These students have the opportunity to take their coursework at home or a co-op class.
 They can also participate in member testing, extracurricular, service, or social activities.

-All high school families must meet requirements of overall membership as outlined in this Member Policy Manual, such as attendance, record checks, team service, testing, and fees.
-Parents are asked to attend high school training or schedule a conference with the High School Coordinator (HSC) prior to beginning high school, prior to beginning the senior year, and as needed at other times.
+All full-time high school families must meet the requirements of overall membership as outlined in this Member Policy Manual, such as attendance, record checks, team service, testing, and fees.
+Parents are asked to attend high school training or schedule a conference with the High School Coordinator prior to beginning high school, prior to beginning the senior year, and as needed at other times.
 Annual training is encouraged.

-15.2 Credits and Activities for Eighth Grade Students
+16.2 Credits and Activities for 8th Grade Students

-High school coursework is not required for eighth grade students.
-Eighth grade students can earn a maximum of four high school credits for high school level academic core or required subjects, including foreign language courses.
-The following subjects are not approved for high school credit when taken in eighth grade: Chorus, Drama, PE, and Bible.
+High school coursework is not required for 8th grade students.
+Eighth grade students can earn a maximum of four high school credits for high school-level academic core or required subjects, including foreign language courses.

+The following subjects are not approved for high school credit when taken in 8th grade:

+- Chorus

+- Drama

+- PE

+- Bible